ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-Python Actions always consume a dictionary and produce a dictionary.
+Python actions always consume a dictionary and produce a dictionary.
 The entry method for the action is `main` by default but can be specified explicitly to create the action with the `wsk` CLI by using `--main`, as with any other action type.

-You can create {{site.data.keyword.openwhisk_short}} Action called **helloPython** from this function as follows:
+You can create {{site.data.keyword.openwhisk_short}} action called **helloPython** from this function as follows:
 ```
 ibmcloud wsk action create helloPython hello.py
 ```